 zolpidem will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are using zolpidem.

 zolpidem may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
 Even though zolpidem is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Also, zolpidem may cause double vision or other vision problems.
+Also, zolpidem may cause double vision or other vision problems, or severe injuries (eg, hip fractures, severe bleeding in the head).
 Make sure you know how you react to zolpidem before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert or not able to see well.